RC flying FAQ (on getting started)

 Investing in an rc flight simulator is an excellent thing to do if you can afford it, as these are a superb training aid second only to side-by-side club instruction.

 If you know an experienced rc pilot, you can use a Buddy Box system.
-This requires 2 compatible transmitters that are connected via a cable, one transmitter being the master and the other the slave.
+This requires 2 compatible transmitters that are connected via a cable (or wirelessly), with one transmitter being the master and the other the slave.
 Complete control can be handed from the master to the slave at the flick of a switch, enabling you, the student pilot, to have full control of the airplane but allowing the instructor to regain immediate control in times of difficulty.

 Check out the different ways of learning to fly radio control.